Multisig Signer Policy and Recovery: The Governance Behind the Keys (2026)

 Multisig Signer Policy and Recovery: The Governance Behind the Keys

-- The threshold is how many signatures; the signer policy is who holds them and how the set evolves.
+- The threshold is how many signatures are needed; the signer policy is who holds them and how the set evolves.

-- A signer change is a privileged event — unauthorised signer addition ≈ treasury takeover.
+- A signer change is a privileged event: an unauthorised signer addition is functionally a treasury takeover.

-- Signer add/remove needs a defined approval path + identity verification + auditable record.
+- Signer add/remove needs a defined approval path, identity verification, and an auditable record.

-- Quorum-recovery must be documented in advance: who triggers, identity check, sealed offline backups, ordered steps, change log.
+- Quorum-recovery must be documented in advance — who triggers it, the identity check, sealed offline backups, the ordered steps, the change log.

-- Rotate/review signers periodically and on trigger (leaver, suspected compromise).
+- Rotate and review signers periodically and on trigger events (a leaver, a suspected compromise).

-- Signer changes are governance events, not transfers — record as governance in the audit trail.
+- Signer changes are governance events, not transfers — record them as governance in the audit trail.

 Threshold vs signer policy